Watchers Council – Rooftop – Night

 “Then you’ll help me retrieve Skye’s soul?”
 Dawn asked.

 “No, Dawn,” Andrew finally spoke.
 “We can’t.
 Not this way.”

-"What?"
-Dawn looked between the two of them and finally saw Willow’s saddened expression.
-"But you just said…"
+“What?”
+Dawn looked between the two of them and finally saw Willow’s sad expression.
+“But you just said…”

 “I said, you’re right…Skye’s soul doesn’t belong in Purgatory, and she certainly doesn’t deserve to be waiting for release,” Willow said.
 “But it’s not our responsibility to be walking around in Purgatory, hoping to return the souls to the undead.”